.

 The Dodge Lancer continued to be unavailable in Canada as well.
 This would become more significant in 1963.

-The SV Valiant appears identical to U. S. model with the exception of small "Plymouth" emblem on lower right trunk lid being deleted.
+The SV Valiant appears identical to U. S. cars with the exception of the "Plymouth" emblem being deleted.

 1963: TVXL Series (TV, TL series Valiants)

-The Dodge Lancer, like all Slant Sixes, was an excellent car, but had never sold as well as Chrysler had counted on.
-It was decided the problem was the Lancer's strong similarity to the Valiant.
-So, for the 1963 model year, while both little MoPars were cosmetically completely redesigned, the compact Dodge was given a longer wheelbase and distinctive styling from the Valiant.
-It also received a new name, inheriting "Dart" from the larger Dodge line (while continuing to use the "L" model designation which originated with Lancer, i. e., '63 Dart = TL Series; 1963 Valiant=TV series).
+The Dodge Lancer was an excellent car, but had never sold well, because, executives believed, of its similarity to the Valiant.
+So, for the 1963 model year, the compact Dodge was given a longer wheelbase and distinctive styling from the Valiant.
+It also received a new name, inheriting "Dart" from the larger Dodge cars, while continuing to use the "L" model designation which originated with Lancer, i. e., 1963 Dart = TL Series; 1963 Valiant=TV series.

 Bill Watson added: